Naishvi/Scrabble/README.md

 # Progress Updates (Oct 22 - Nov 30)

-# Comments
-1. Create a separate ProgressUpdates.md, copy Progress Update section there and push it to master.

 ## Week 1 (Oct 22 - Oct 27)

 ### What did your team do last week?